BakkesModWiki/BakkesModWiki.github.io/content/code_snippets/creating_image_wrapper.md

 ---
 title: Creating an ImageWrapper
 author: Martinn
+collaborators: ubelhj
 ---

 ## Creating an ImageWrapper
 * You should use some kind of reference type that manages the memory. `std::shared_ptr<ImageWrapper>` is my recommendation.
-* Put the declaration in your .h file so it can be used anywhere
-* The constructor takes 3 arguments (2 are optional)
-* The optional arguments are two bools that decide if the core will preload the images for use in the canvas\imgui.
 * The [ImageWrapper](/bakkesmod_api/Classes/Wrappers/ImageWrapper/) is a resource managing class.
 This means that you have to keep this object "alive" as long as you want to use the image.
 When the object goes out of scope \ gets destructed it cleans up the resource it manages.
-* I have tried to delete the constructors that could cause issues (copy constructor).
 * Stick to `std::shared_ptr` and you almost can't mess up.
 * [See all ImageWrapper functions here](/bakkesmod_api/Classes/Wrappers/ImageWrapper/)

+0. Add the declaration to your .h
+{{< highlight cpp "linenos=table" >}}
+ std::shared_ptr<ImageWrapper> myImage;
+{{< / highlight >}}

 ## Using an ImageWrapper
  1. Use the constructor with the second or third argument true (or both).
+This can cause stuttering based on the size of the image.
+This is best done in your plugin's onLoad.
+You only need to load the image once, and onLoad is expected to be a bit stuttery already
 {{< highlight cpp "linenos=table" >}}
 // ImageWrapper(std::string path, bool canvasLoad = false, bool ImGuiLoad = false);
 myImage = std::make_shared<ImageWrapper>(gameWrapper->GetDataFolder() / "MyPluginFolder" / "MyImage.png", true, true);
 {{< / highlight >}}

 2. Load the resource if you didn't use the optional args.
+This also causes lag so it's best to do this in onLoad or in a place that isn't called often
 {{< highlight cpp "linenos=table" >}}
 myImage->LoadForCanvas();
 myImage->LoadForImGui();